boyska/libreant/doc/source/documentation.rst

         add its filename to the ``toctree`` in ``index.rst``

-To build html documentation from it, you should first of all ``pip install Sphinx`` inside your virtualenv.
+To build html documentation from it, you should first of all ``pip install '.[doc]'`` inside your virtualenv.
+If this command fails, you probably have an old pip version: run ``pip install -U pip`` to fix this.
 Then you can run ``python setup.py build_sphinx``.
 This command will create documentation inside ``build/sphinx/html/``.
 So run ``firefox build/sphinx/html/index.html`` and you can read it.